Merzasphor/MWSE/docs/source/types/tes3clothing.md

 ### `slotName`

-The name of the slot used by the armor.
+The name of the slot used by the clothing object.

 **Returns**: